davetron5000/static-site-in-react/README.md

 Note that anytime you build, the results will be in `root/deploy_to_«env»`, where `«env»` is `dev` by default, or whatever value was in `BUILD_ENV`.

+## But I want to insert JavaScript between basic functions already provided by the browser!

+You can!
+Inside `root/site/js` is `index.js`, which is your Webpack entry point.
+You can do whatever you want in here, including replace the browser with your own JavaScript!

+In reality, if you do want some sort of PWA/SPA/WhateverPA, you should use Next.Js or Gatsby. *This* is for making a site where the basics of navigating and page rendering and handled by a browser connecting to a CDN whenever an `<a href` is clicked.

+But, you can still add JavaScript here as you normally would in Webpack and it'll get compiled.
+That's how the CSS stuff is already working.

+And, since this "library" is just inlined code, you can change whatever you want.
+Have fun!